Dollhouse (TV series): Comic books

-During the 2010 San Diego Comic-Con International, it was announced that a comic book had been written by Jed Whedon and Maurissa Tancharoen.
+During the 2010 San Diego Comic-Con, it was announced that a comic book had been written by Jed Whedon and Maurissa Tancharoen.
 The book, titled Dollhouse Epitaphs, features a new storyline to bridge the gap between the main series and "Epitaph One" and "Epitaph Two: Return".
 It was drawn by Cliff Richards and published by Dark Horse Comics.

 The book was a 24-page one-off limited edition, only available in the season two DVD or Blu-ray Disc.
-Early copies were released at the 2010 San Diego Comic-Con International for those who pre-ordered either the DVD or Blu-ray Disc at the event.
+Early copies were released at the 2010 San Diego Comic-Con for those who pre-ordered either the DVD or Blu-ray Disc at the event.
 Both Jed Whedon and Maurissa Tancharoen were available to sign the copies.

 It was later revealed at New York Comic-Con 2010 that there will be more comics that take place in the Dollhouse universe.
 A one-shot was released on March 30, 2011, and a miniseries began with the first issue released on July 13, 2011.
 The one-shot, which reprints the Season 2 exclusive with additional material, is written by Jed Whedon and Maurissa Tancharoen and the miniseries is written by Andrew Chambliss.
 The comics are set in a future Los Angeles after the Dollhouse technology has reduced the city to ruins.
 The miniseries was later published in a trade paperback collection released on April 11, 2012.